Most important KPIs for shipping

 2. Is it providing customers with the things they need?

-3. And is it doing it all in the right time and for the right price?
+3. And is it doing it all at the right time and for the right price?

-To find the answers, there are several KPIs you should be monitoring in different processes in the supply chain, but today, I'm going to dig into the top four KPIs for shipping.
+To find the answers, there are several key performance indicators (KPIs) you should be monitoring in different processes in the supply chain, but today, I'm going to dig into the top four KPIs for shipping.

 This KPI is the basic measure of timely delivery in its complete condition.
 “In full” is an important distinction for this metric.
 Unless the entire order arrives on time in the full quantity that was purchased, the order should be considered late.

 This KPI can be measured as an overall percentage across all orders.
-While this number is useful, in many cases will not provide the level of detail needed to catch problems as they arise.
+While this number is useful, in many cases, it will not provide the level of detail needed to catch problems as they arise.
 An overall average could meet company standards without revealing that one warehouse pulling shift, for example, is far outperforming another.
-Your analytics solution should allow for digging into this data by date, location, shift, and individually employee.
+Your analytics solution should help you dig into this data by date, location, shift, and individual employee.

-Late deliveries are never ideal, but tracking every late order can help the organization understand the consequences of late deliveries.
-As a consumer, I’m never happy when an online delivery doesn’t arrive when it was promised at the moment of purchase.
-There is a vast difference however between a delivery that’s one day late and one that’s one month late.
-And my loyalty to a brand very much depends on whether those late deliveries are outliers or commonplace.
+Late deliveries are never ideal, but tracking every late order can help your organization understand the consequences of late deliveries.
+As a consumer, I’m never happy when an online delivery doesn’t arrive when it was promised.
+However, there is a vast difference between a delivery that’s one day late and one that’s one month late.
+My loyalty to a brand very much depends on whether those late deliveries are outliers or commonplace.

 Just recently I ordered a gift for a friend’s birthday from an online vendor.
 The order was promised to reach my door within seven to 10 days.
 I had a two-week window until her birthday, so 10 days would still allow me plenty of time.
 Except it didn’t arrive in 10 days.
 Or 11.
 Or 12.
 When I tracked my package I saw that it was still on a shipping container on its way from China … and it would arrive in another two weeks.
 I was not happy.
 The chances of me using that vendor again?
 Zero.

-Your BI solution should give company employees insight into every step of the delivery process, making it easy to zero in on what causes delays when they happen.
+Your business intelligence (BI) solution should give company employees insight into every step of the delivery process, making it easy to zero in on what causes delays when they happen.
 Full visibility into how many days a product spends in the factory, in the warehouse, and on route to the customer will make it easy to spot red flags.

-I'm sure you have had experienced receiving boxes from online shopping looking like it had been kicked down the street the entire way from the department store to our front door.
-Needless to say, the products inside weren’t completely intact.
+I'm sure you have experienced receiving boxes from an online order that look like they've been kicked down the street the entire way from the department store to your front door.
+Needless to say, the products inside probably weren’t completely intact.

 Was it the vendor’s warehouse where this damage took place or was it the fault of the delivery service?
 In the end, it doesn’t matter because the items still had to go back to the vendor, counting as a red X for this shipping KPI.
 So if you aren’t doing the delivery internally, be sure the company you partner with is one you trust.